 Selective serotonin reuptake inhibitors (SSRIs) are a widely used type of antidepressant.

-SSRIs are usually the first choice medication for depression because they generally have fewer side effects than most other types of antidepressant.
+SSRIs are usually the first choice medicine for depression because they generally have fewer side effects than most other types of antidepressant.

 As well as depression, SSRIs can be used to treat a number of other mental health conditions, including: